-Starting a photography business is not as easy as it seems.
-You could be the best photographer in the world, but if you don’t know how to price your products or market yourself, your business can fail.
-There are five major reasons why photography businesses fail.
+Becoming a photographer and starting a photography business is not as easy as it seems.
+You could be the best photographer in the world, but if you don’t know how much to charge for photography or how to get photography clients, or aren't skilled in photography marketing, your business can fail.
+I've had my own photograph business for over 10 years and I've seen a lot of photographers have to shut down their business.
+In my opinion these are the five major reasons why photography businesses fail.
 While this is certainly not an all-encompassing list, understanding how to navigate these five problems will help you create your own successful business.

-- The lack of understanding of the money involved - both initial costs and how to price your products.
+- The lack of understanding of the money involved - both initial costs and photography pricing.
 Do you already have a professional camera?
 What about the right lenses for the type of photography you’re offering?
 These can be costly.
 Then you’ll need to consider how you’re going to price your services.
 You won’t make any money if you keep gifting free services to family and friends.
-Determine how much money you need to make to cover your own expenses and pay yourself for the job, then price your services accordingly.
+Determine how much money you need to charge and make to cover your own expenses and pay yourself for the job, then price your services accordingly.

-- Not creating a brand.
-When people see your work, you want them to know that it was you behind the lens.
+Bonus reason: Not creating a Brand: When people see your work, you want them to know that it was you behind the lens.
 While creating your own distinct photographic style can certainly help, creating a brand will really bring your business full circle.
 This includes a logo, a website or blog, and a social media profile that all have the same look and feel – including consistency in font, color, and overall style.

 Finally, don’t get discouraged!
 If you have all five of these common problems figured out, you’re already well on your way to having a successful photography business.
 Just remember: it’s not as easy as simply being talented behind the lens.
 You’ll need to wear many different hats, but in the end it will all be worth it.